42coder/Algo_Online/algo_stan/README.md

 - minCut - Karger's Min-Cut algorithm
 - scc - Kosaraju's 2 Pass algorithm
 - kmul - Karatsuba Multiplication
+- dfs - Depth First Search

 #### Header Files
-- struct.h - Stacks, Union-Find
+- struct.h - Stacks, Union-Find (for c++)
-- graphs.h - Graph class using vectors and pair
+- graphs.h - Graph class using vectors and pair (for c++)
+- cgraphs.h - Graph representations (for c)

 #### Current Issues:
 - minCut - sometimes Segmentation fault and sometimes wrong output
 - scc - a really ugly code that gives Segmentation Faults
 - kmul - write a c++ program for it
+- Due to multiple rewrites of the c++ header files lot of the c++ programs are currently broken